Dale Hansen: Television career

 Hansen began his career in Newton, Iowa as a radio disc jockey and operations manager at KCOB, covering the Newton Cardinals and the Newton Nite Hawks.
 He then went to Knoxville, Iowa to KNIA radio as News Director.
 After that he moved to Saint Cloud, Minnesota to KCLD radio.
 After that he got closer to his hometown of Logan, Iowa by working at a radio station he grew up listening to, KOIL in Omaha, Nebraska.
 He then took a job as a sports reporter at KMTV also in Omaha.
 Hansen then took his first job in Dallas at KDFW, which at the time was CBS's Dallas affiliate.
 He left KDFW and joined WFAA in 1983.
 Hansen was at 10 pm, and legendary anchor Verne Lundquist was at 6 pm, so WFAA had claimed them to be "Texas' Best Sportcasters."

 Hansen made his reputation in 1986 when he and his producer, John Sparks, broke a story about a massive scandal involving payments to players on Southern Methodist University's football team.
 Hansen's reporting ultimately led to the NCAA canceling the Mustangs' 1987 season—the so-called "death penalty."
 His reporting of the scandal garnered him a Peabody Award for distinguished journalism, a duPont-Columbia Award, and several death threats.

 Hansen became nationally and even internationally famous in recent years when his commentaries on matters such as racism and domestic violence were circulated widely on YouTube.
 A 2015 profile of Hansen at the now-defunct Grantland website noted that many viewers assumed Hansen was a former conservative, when in fact he has been politically liberal his entire adult life and his views have often clashed with the mostly-conservative Dallas fan base of the Cowboys and Mavericks.

 On May 18, 2021, Hansen announced his retirement, effective September 2, 2021.

 "Thank God for Kids"

 Since 1983, Hansen has had a segment during "Sports Special" on the Sunday of the week before Christmas.
-He always shares a story of a child's death in the past year and talks about it before playing a video of clips from the 1980s of kids in Dallas.
+He always shares a story of a child's death in the past year and talks about it before playing a video of clips from the 1980s of children in Dallas.
 At the end is young Hansen with his own children.
 The video is played to "Thank God for Kids" by The Oak Ridge Boys.
 Hansen used the segment in 2011 to admit he was a victim of sexual abuse as a child, in hopes that it would convince others to come forward.